lsst-dm/dm_dev_guide/tools/git_lfs.rst

    :language: text
    :lines: 1-2

-Next, setup a credential helper to manage your GitHub credentials (Git LFS won't use your SSH keys).
+Next, set up a credential helper to manage your GitHub credentials (Git LFS won't use your SSH keys).
-:ref:`We describe how to setup a credential helper for your system in the Git setup guide <git-credential-helper>`.
+:ref:`We describe how to set up a credential helper for your system in the Git set up guide <git-credential-helper>`.

-Once a helper is setup, you can cache your credentials by cloning any of DM's LFS-backed repositories.
+Once a helper is set up, you can cache your credentials by cloning any of DM's LFS-backed repositories.
 For example, run:

 .. code-block:: bash